 - 1/4 tsp black pepper

 - 4 cups broccoli - cut into florets (about 2 medium broccoli heads)

 - 2 cups grated cheddar cheese

-Remove from heat.
-Carefully scoop out 1 1/2 -2 cups of the soup and potatoes.
+- Remove from heat.
+Carefully scoop out 2 cups of the soup and potatoes.
 Set aside.
 Using an immersion blender, gently blend the contents in the pan.
 I didn't blend mine very much, I like a chunkier soup.
-I probably blended for 10-15 seconds is all.
 If you don't have an immersion blender just skip this step.
 The soup is great without the immersion blender!

-Add the 2 cups of reserved potatoes and soup back into the pan.
+- Add the 2 cups of reserved potatoes and soup back into the pan.
 Now add the broccoli, salt, pepper, and half and half.
-Bring to a gentle boil and cook for 5-6 minutes or until the broccoli is no longer firm (but not soft).*
+Stir to combine.
+Bring to a gentle boil and cook for 5-6 minutes or until the broccoli is fork tender.

-Remove from heat.
-Add the cheese.
-Stir until melted.
-Serve immediately.
-Top with additional cheese if desired.
+- Remove from heat and stir in the cheese.
+Serve warm, topped with additional cheese if desired.